ahmedkhalaf/CarND-Behavioral-Cloning-P3/writeup_template.md

 Training with the extended data set of 19284 images over 10 epochs resulted in 1.39% validation loss.

-Running the simulator to see how well the car was driving around track one, the vehicle is able to drive autonomously around the track without leaving the road.
+Running the simulator to see how well the car was driving around track one, the vehicle is able to drive autonomously around the track without leaving the road (see video.mp4).
-However, it wasn't able to drive track two where there are two lanes in the road and there is another road in the camera view.
+However, it wasn't able to drive track two where there are two lanes in the road and there is another road in the camera view (see video_track2.mp4).

+One interesting approach was to combine all images from three facing front-cameras, it was implemented and showed better validation loss, however it was not useful with the simulator autonomous mode where only one camera is input.
+So, this approach was discarded.

 Additional training on partial track two driving (less than 5000 images) was showing overfitting after 6th epoch and with 15.46% validation loss.
-This re-trained model wasn't expected to drive properly but the initial training helped the car drive most of this part.
+This re-trained model wasn't expected to drive properly but the initial training helped the car drive most of this part (see video_track2_newdata.mp4).

 More data needs to be collected for track two, but it's really tricky to drive even for me in the simulator.
 In addition, more dropout layers need to be added to reduce overfitting.